 This encourages participatory learning exercises where students are allocated to small groups to share knowledge and experiences and attempt to resolve problems arising from lectures and self directed study.

 Detailed case studies may be used as a teaching method to comprehensively describe a number of global health issues.
 Using real-life situations will help students consider a number of important lessons and appreciate the complexity of global health.

 Admission to the MSc in Global Health programme at Trinity College Dublin is competitive with a maximum of 20 students per year.
 Applicants should possess a strong academic record, international experience, and an interest in global health issues.

 The online application system is available from late November in the year prior to entry, and applications will be reviewed following three rounds of admissions.
 The three application deadlines are the first day of February, April and the last day of June.
+Please note that Government of Ireland Scholarship applicants must apply to the course before the 1st February deadline.
 Your application and all supporting materials, including references, must be received by these deadlines.
 It is advised to submit your complete application as early as possible prior to the deadline.
 Late applications may be accepted after the final application deadline if places are still available, please e-mail email@example.com to enquire.

 For more information for prospective students to Trinity College Dublin, please visit the Graduate Studies Office website: https://www.tcd.ie/courses/postgraduate/faculty/